 Hydro-Québec has been generating, transmitting and distributing electricity for over half a century.
 The company is a world leader in the field of hydroelectricity (power from water).
 Its sole shareholder is the Québec government.

 With a total installed capacity of 36,912 MW (in 2015), Hydro-Québec provides a clean, renewable and reliable supply of electricity to all Quebecers.
 It also sells power on wholesale markets in northeastern North America.

 Hydro-Québec makes every effort to live up to the expectations of its residential and business customers.
 This includes adopting industry best practices to provide top-quality customer service.
 Thanks to hydropower, Hydro-Québec’s electricity rates are among the lowest in North America.

 One of the world’s largest producers of clean energy

 Over 40% of Canada’s water resources are in Québec and Hydro-Québec has developed this potential to become one of the world’s largest hydropower producers.

-The company uses water to generate 99% of its electricity, making Québec hydropower a generating option with very low greenhouse gas (GHG) emissions and no toxic waste.
+The company uses water to generate over 99% of its electricity, making Québec hydropower a generating option with very low greenhouse gas (GHG) emissions and no toxic waste.
 All the water used to generate electricity flows back into the river, with no loss in quality.

 The company also supports the development of other technologies—such as wind power—and conducts R&D in energy-related fields, including energy efficiency.